kozec/sc-controller/docs/actions.md

 #### menu(menu [, confirm_button=A [, cancel_button=B [, show_with_release=False]]]])
 Displays OSD menu.
-'confirm_button' and 'cancel_button' sets which gamepad button should be used to confirm/cancel menu - for examplem setting 'cancel_button' to LPADTOUCH may have sense when menu is assigned to left pad.
+'confirm_button' and 'cancel_button' sets which gamepad button should be used to confirm/cancel menu.
+Additionaly, 'confirm_button' can be set to SAME (constant), in which case menu will be closed and selected item choosen when button used to display menu is released.

 If 'show_with_release' is set to true, menu is displayed only after button is released.